 Check that your sound output device is properly connected to your computer.
 Check to see if the cable connection is secure.
 Sometimes, the USB port or the 3.5mm jack is the reason to blame for sound issues.

-If your speaker, USB Port, or 3.5mm audio jack is at fault, you will be able to notice it right now.
+If your speaker, USB Port, or 3.5mm audio jack is at fault, you can notice it right now.
 Nevertheless, if nothing seems to change, move further with the next fixes.

 5. Use the Audio Troubleshooter

 Windows features default troubleshooting programs to fix ongoing issues with the operating system.
-There are different kinds of troubleshooters built into Windows that help you solve different things.
-We will be using the audio troubleshooter here because our main concern is sound not working.
+Different kinds of troubleshooters built into Windows help you solve different things.
+We will be using the audio troubleshooter here because our main concern is that the sound is not working.

 Follow these simple steps to run the audio troubleshooter: